-For cookie decorations, you can use red and green sanding sugars, but if you wanted to be a little fancier, you could swap them out for a nice confectioners sugar glaze with some nonpareils sprinkled on top.
+For cookie decorations, you can use red and green sanding sugars, but if you want to be a little fancier, you could swap them out for a nice confectioners sugar glaze with some nonpareils sprinkled on top.

 Save this Recipe!